mikeyPower/buffer-overflow/README.md

     0x7fffffffe13c: "a"

-This is because the array "buf" which is limited to 15, since we gave it an input of 16 the extra character a ran over and into the pass variable thus now "pass" contains the value of "a".
+This is because the array "buf" which is limited to 15, since we have given it an input of 16 the extra character "a" ran over and is now stored at the memory location of pass.

 ## Reference